-Starting from the village Kanevos we can start hiking on the riverbed and reach the bridge that connects villages Selia and Myrthios (after about one hour of course).
-Along the way there are large boulders that block the passage, but with a little attention we can overcome them.
-At one point the side-gorge of Boutsinas meets Kotsyfos with an impressive waterfall of 20 meters.
+Starting from the village of Kanevos we can start hiking on the riverbed and reach the bridge that connects villages Selia and Myrthios (after about one hour of course).
+Along the way, there are large boulders that block the passage, but with a little attention, we can overcome them.
+At one point the side gorge of Boutsinas meets Kotsyfos with an impressive waterfall of 20 meters.
 In summer the riverbed is dry.

 Course in the upper part of the gorge (Bridge of Sellia - Plakias)

 At the location of the bridge that heads to Selia, the canyon gradually turns into a wide valley.
-We can continue our course in the bottom of the gorge, along the riverbed.
-After meeting a modern temple, after 3-4 minutes we meet a dirt road that heads backwards (opposite the flow of the river).
-If we follow this road in a few minutes we will meet the springs of Kotsifos where a pond is formed (surrounding villages get water from here).
+We can continue our course at the bottom of the gorge, along the riverbed.
+After meeting a modern temple, after 3-4 minutes we meet a dirt road that heads backward (opposite the flow of the river).
+If we follow this road for a few minutes we will meet the springs of Kotsifos where a pond is formed (surrounding villages get water from here).
 From here onwards, the river has water flow throughout the year emptying on the beach of Plakias.

-After returning and walking at the side of the bed, we soon meet the Mill of the French, a stunning old water mill which has been converted to house by a French guy.
-After short time we find the equally impressive mill of Vavourides, an old stone bridge and just opposite the cavernous church of St. Onoufrios.
-A few meter later there's another watermill.
+After returning and walking to the side of the bed, we soon meet the Mill of the French, a stunning old water mill that has been converted into a house by a French guy.
+After a short time, we find the equally impressive mill of Vavourides, an old stone bridge and just opposite the cavernous church of St. Onoufrios.
+A few meters later there's another watermill.
 The course to Plakias from there is easy.

-Boutsinas is a very small and short canyon in southern Rethymnon, crossing of which requires ropes and canyoning equipment.
-This is a purely technical canyon and needs only a 5 minute walk to its entrance.
-Throughout the remainder it forms successive rappels until the last and most impressive waterfall of 27 meters, one of the most impressive in Crete.
+Boutsinas is a very small and short canyon in southern Rethymnon, the crossing of which requires ropes and canyoning equipment.
+This is a purely technical canyon and needs only a 5-minute walk to its entrance.
+Throughout the remainder, it forms successive rappels until the last and most impressive waterfall of 27 meters, one of the most impressive in Crete.